ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:d3950c2ef5
 ## Exercise 2f

-The ratio of the areas of a circle and the square inscribing it is `pi/4`.
+The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
 In this exercise, we will find a way to approximate this value.

 *** =instructions
 - Note: `inside` and `R` are defined from the previous subproblem.
-Recall the true ratio of the area of of the unit circle to the area to the inscribing square is pi/4.
+Recall the true ratio of the area of of the unit circle to the area to the inscribing square is `pi / 4`.
 Find and print the difference between this value and your estimate in part `2e`.

 *** =hint
-- Take your estimate from the last exercise, and subtract `math.pi/4`.
+- Take your estimate from the last exercise, and subtract `math.pi / 4`.
 Make sure to print your answer!

 *** =pre_exercise_code
 ```{python}